Pediatric Emergency Assessment, Recognition and Stabilization (PEARS)

 Provider approved by the California Board of Registered Nursing, provider number CEP 26, for 7.0 contact hours.

-UC Davis Medical Center is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.
+The University of California, Davis Medical Center is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.

 Attendees will not receive C.E. credit if they are more than 20 minutes late; no partial credit can be awarded.